 Several prominent attendees at the Congressional Progressive Caucus’ annual retreat concluded that “the Democratic Party has a race problem”.
 I can draw from my own experiences, on this note, as recently as our San Francisco Assembly District Delegate elections.
-Our local party leaders and those hopeful to become elected to the state party as Delegates organized slates.
-From my perspective and after several disappointing conversations, I see problems around issues in political vision, race, class and privilege.
+Our local party leaders and those hoping to become elected to the state party as Delegates organized slates.
+From my perspective and after several disappointing conversations, I see problems around issues in political vision, race, class, and privilege.
 These issues were not fun to discuss but are vital to overcoming the deeply seeded issues.
-If we are to become more inclusive and achieve true party unity we must take steps to address them head on.
+If we are to become more inclusive and achieve true party unity we must take steps to address them head-on.

 As a gay, African American with Native American and Haitian ancestor and Muslim heritage represented throughout my family.
 I have become very vocal on these issues as they present themselves in how our party operates.
 My ethnic and sexual identities are not my politics.
 My history of overcoming hardship which includes repeated displacement from jobs through workplace discrimination and displacement from my housing through the related economic instability and subsequent homelessness at various points in my life.
 These are the issues that I seek to impact and improve upon for others.
 My political vision of change is rooted in those hardships.

 My advocacy is toward creating solutions to the same issues that have impacted my life, but for everyone in our community.
 Using my personal experience as a platform to this end allows me to give a voice to many people.
 I will use these positions to impact party policy in a way that would illustrate great empathy.
 This voice and my perspective influence people who share my experiences to become active in civic engagement and more importantly those who have never had to persevere through such problems to better understand the issues.